ady28/stocksapp-deploy-qual/README.md

  - kubectl apply -f database-pv.yaml

 Create a secret with the DB username and password
- - kubectl create secret generic db-creds --from-literal=stocksmongouser=user --from-literal=stocksmongopassword='pass' --namespace stocks-app
+ - kubectl create secret generic db-creds --from-literal=stocksmongouser=user --from-literal=stocksmongopassword=pass --namespace stocks-app

  Create a secret for the SSL certificate
   - Create a server.key file with the private key